Language-Family Adapters for Low-Resource Multilingual Neural Machine Translation: Analysis

 \subsection{Performance according to language family}

-To evaluate the contribution of grouping languages based on linguistic information, we compute the difference of $\langfamily$ adapters compared to the $\langagnostic$ baseline \textit{per language family} in terms of $\bleu$ score.
+To evaluate the contribution of grouping languages based on linguistic information, we present the $\bleu$ scores of the $\langfamily$ adapters compared to the baselines \textit{per language family}.
 We show the results in Figure \ref{fig:avg_per_lang_fam}.
-The $\langpair$ baseline is displayed as the x-axis in the same Figure.

 Compared to the $\langagnostic$ baseline, $\langfamily$ adapters perform better in all language families.
-On Balto-Slavic, our approach performs on par with the $\langpair$ baseline (<0.5 BLEU difference).
-On both Austronesian and Indo-Iranian, our approach largely outperforms (more than +2 BLEU) both the $\langpair$ and the $\langagnostic$ baselines.
+On Balto-Slavic, our approach is on par with $\langpair$ adapters (<0.5 $\bleu$ difference).
+On both Austronesian and Indo-Iranian, our approach largely outperforms (more than +2 $\bleu$) both baselines.
 This is arguably the case because $\langagnostic$ adapters, trained using parallel data from all languages, group dissimilar languages together and do not take into account language variation.
-Training adapters using languages with common linguistic properties results in consistently improved translations.
+We instead train adapters on languages with common linguistic properties and obtain consistently improved translations.

-We also observe that $\langagnostic$ adapters perform worse than $\langpair$ adapters when evaluated on each language family.
-This intuitively makes sense, as multilingual approaches only surpass the performance of bilingual ones in very low-resource scenarios.
-For most of the language pairs examined in our setup, we have 1M parallel sentences available, therefore a bilingual model yields a higher translation accuracy.
-Of course, training such a model is more computationally expensive than both our approach and the $\langagnostic$ baseline and the number of parameters grows linearly with the number of language pairs (see Table \ref{table:parameters}).
+$\langagnostic$ adapters perform worse than $\langpair$ adapters on all language families.
+This is mostly evident for Balto-Slavic.
+We believe that this happens because Balto-Slavic languages are more similar to English compared to Austronesian or Indo-Iranian.
+This means that translating between Balto-Slavic and English is relatively easier, especially since mBART-50 has been trained with a large Indo-European bias and it already encodes cross-lingual information for most of the languages in this group.
+As a result, $\langpair$ adapters create in this case a very competitive baseline.